retrocomputacion/retrobbs/docs/tml.md

 ---
 #### **&lt;BACK&gt;**
-Display the character used to go back a menu/screen. `←` for Commodore platforms, `_` for MSX1.
+Display the character used to go back a menu/screen. `←` for Commodore platforms, `_` for other platforms.

 ---
 </br>